Blythe, California: Geography and climate

+Seismology

-Also notable is the geological history of Blythe – despite California's reputation for earthquakes, according to geologists Blythe has not had an earthquake centered in the city for over 500,000 years.
+Despite California's reputation for earthquakes, according to geologists Blythe has not had an earthquake centered in the city for over 500,000 years.

 Local features

 Tourism is a major component of the local economy.
 Blythe is a stopover city with full services for travelers between any of the nearby regions, in particular the major cities of Los Angeles and Phoenix, since it is approximately midway between those two metropolitan areas.
 The winter months bring visitors avoiding the colder climates of the north, when the population of the area within 50 miles (80 km) of Blythe has been known to exceed 500,000.

-XPO Logistics freight has a large facility here.
-It is used mainly at night for cross dock operations, as there is seldom a need to make deliveries here.